UCSB-CS-RACELab/Roots-Diagnosis/README.md

 You can invoke various R operations (assign, method calls etc) on the `RClient`.
 When finished, call `release` on `RService` to cleanup any resources held by the client.

+`RClient` instances are pooled for performance reasons.
+Each instance represents a TCP connection to the Rserve server running in the background.
+Make sure to call `release` on `RService` to avoid exhausting the pool.

 ### Scheduled Tasks
 Roots requires many tasks to be executed periodically (e.g. benchmarkers, detectors).